Signs That You Need a New Spa Filter Cartridge

 To help your spa or hot tub filters last longer, follow these tips:

 To keep your spa sparkling and safe to use, replace your spa filter cartridges every 12-24 months.
-With our low prices, at up to 50% off retail – there’s no excuse not to buy new filter cartridges for your spa or hot tub!
+With our low prices, there's no excuse not to buy new filter cartridges for your spa or hot tub!